cvs-health/testaro/README.md

 }
 ```

 With a batch, you can execute a single statement to run a script multiple times, one per host.
 On each call, Testaro takes one of the hosts in the batch and substitutes it for each host specified in a `url` command of the script.
-Testaro thereby creates and sequentially runs multiple scripts.
+The result is a _host script_.
+Testaro sequentially runs all of those host scripts.

 ## Execution

 ### Invocation

-There are two methods for using Testaro.
+There are three methods for using Testaro.

 #### Low-level